devchallenges-io/curriculum/3-javascript/1-javascript/9-js-recursion.md

 ```

 3.  **Use Tail Call Optimization**: Where possible, refactor functions to be tail-recursive, which can help prevent stack overflow in languages or environments that support tail call optimization.

-By integrating these error handling strategies into recursive functions, developers ensure greater reliability and maintainability of their JavaScript code.

 ## Conclusion